Put a Stop to Nerve Injuries Called Stingers

 You may feel a sudden burning or stinging pain in your arm or between your neck and shoulder.
 Your shoulder or arm may be tingly, weak, or numb.
 It also may feel like electrical sensations are radiating down one of your arms.
 Symptoms rarely last more than a few seconds or minutes.

-If you have any of these symptoms, see your doctor right away, the NASS says.
+If you have any of these symptoms, see your doctor right away.
 Untreated stingers can get better, but nerve damage and muscle weakness can linger.
 After you have a stinger, another similar injury is more likely.
 Multiple stingers cause permanent nerve damage and weakness.

 Typically, stingers affect only one side of the body, although multiple injuries can affect both sides.
 Pain that occurs simultaneously in both arms after a neck injury may reflect damage to the spinal cord.
 These symptoms need further medical evaluation to address the extent of injury.